Not everyone knows what an Osteopath or Osteopathy is.

 How often will I need to be seen?

 The majority patients require 3-6 treatment sessions.
-We often recommend 2-3 sessions in the first 10-12 days, with intervals increasing to match your progress.
+We often recommend 2-3 sessions in the first 3 weeks, with intervals increasing to match your progress.
 Every patient responds differently and your osteopath will discuss with you the anticipated course of treatment, your prognosis and realistic expectations for recovery.
 In some cases where the problems being addressed cannot be expected to resolve (old injuries, structural changes) it may be recommended that treatment is given at regular intervals on a long term basis to maintain the function and keep symptoms at bay as far as possible.

 Can I help myself?